 The working group Natural Talents supports the Youth Representatives for Biodiversity and Food.
 The working group consists of ten to fifteen driven young people aged 16 to 26.
 Together they give guest lessons at secondary schools and organise projects and events about biodiversity and food.
 They do this by themselves or together with the youth representatives (and often with another collaborator).
 Via social media they keep their followers updated on interesting and current news about their topic.
 The working group meets in Utrecht every two weeks.

 Want to request a guest lesson from the working group Natural Talents?
 You can!
 The guest lessons can be adapted to every class.
 You can request this guest lesson or receive more information at [email protected]

 follow the youth representatives

-You can follow Wouter and Evi on their Instagram.
+You can follow the youth representatives on their Instagram.